 - Remedial action of dry cleaner sites (voluntary participants) – DWM Superfund Section’s Special Remediation Branch

 - Manufactured gas plant sites participating in state initiative – DWM Superfund Section’s Special Remediation Branch

-- Naturally occurring contamination – DWQ Aquifer Protection Section
+- Naturally occurring contamination – DWR Aquifer Protection Section

-- Contamination due to agricultural operations – DWQ Aquifer Protection Section
+- Contamination due to agricultural operations – DWR Aquifer Protection Section

 - Pollutant contamination in drinking water wells due to faulty construction – DWQ Aquifer Protection Section